-Seattle Humane is a No Kill shelter, which means we never euthanize adoptable pets.
+Seattle Humane is a No Kill shelter, which means we do not euthanize adoptable pets for space or time.
 In fact, Seattle Humane is leading the effort to make all shelters in Washington No Kill shelters with a goal to serve 10,000 pets every year.

 No Kill legislation gives all animals a second chance